Estate Probate Lawyer Oklahoma City OK

 In many cases, an estate can be probated within a year.
 However, certain circumstances can prolong the process, forcing beneficiaries to wait longer to receive their inheritances.
 As you can probably imagine, this can be very stressful.
 Here are several things that can delay the probate process.

-• Family fights.
-Unfortunately, as an estate probate lawyer in Oklahoma City, OK can explain, family disputes are all too common after a family member dies.
+• Family Fights: Unfortunately, family disputes are all too common after a family member dies.
 If they fight over the estate, it can delay the probate process.
 For example, if one sibling believes that he or she deserves a larger inheritance than another sibling, he or she may decide to contest the will in court.
 This can dramatically slow things down and make other beneficiaries feel anxious.

-• Multiple wills.
-It is important for people to make changes to their will when they go through a major life change.
+• Multiple Wills: It’s important for people to make changes to their will when they go through a major life change.
 However, if they do not specify that they want to revoke the previous wills, it can cause confusion.
 As a result, the court will have to determine which will go by, slowing down the probate process.

 4 Common Myths About Probate